 Breeding Neon Tetras

 They show no parental care and will eat the eggs soon after laying them.
+So once spawning is complete you will need to remove the eggs or the parents to a new aquarium.

 Neon Tetra breeding has high success rates when you use tannins, low TDS (total dissolved solids) water, low pH water, and spawning mops.
-In the next section we will cover ways to obtain all these items.
+In the next section, we will cover ways to obtain all these items.

 Neon Tetras very rarely have successful spawns in the main aquarium as the adults love to eat the eggs and fry.
 Additionally, since most Neon Tetras are kept in community tanks, the whole tank will go after the eggs and fry, not just the parents.